Newala Town Council, Mtwara: Economy

-The economy is almost entirely farming, particularly cashewnuts.
+The economy is almost entirely farming, particularly cashew nuts.
 The district has 43,126 hectors of arable land, of which 1,820 can be irrigated.
-Cashewnuts are the primary cash crop as the as they make up much of the native trees in the district.
+Cashew nuts are the primary cash crop as the as they make up much of the native trees in the district.
 Other crops are groundnuts, cassava, millet, paddy, beans, maize and potatoes.
 Also grown are tomatoes, mangoes and oranges.
 The Tandahimba and Newala Cooperative Union (Tanecu) is the primary union in Newala Town, and the unions main auction is located in the town.

 The production of cashews has grown rapidly in Tanzania, and much of that is in Newala Town.
-In 2019 the town had industrial capacity of 8,500 t/y for cashewnuts.
+In 2019 the town had industrial capacity of 8,500 t/y for cashew nuts.
 The implementation of irrigation schemes, industrial sprayers, pesticides, and sulphur powder has grown production in the country from 5,000 tonnes in 2013 to 13,500 tonnes in 2022.
 For raw cashews from 2013 to 2022 it has increased from 127,947 to 238,576 tonnes.
 The national government has set the goal of 700,000 tonnes in the year 2025.

 Education

 The district has 45 public and 5 private primary schools with a 30% drop out rate in 2018.
 There are 11 secondary schools in the district.
 Nine are for forms 1 to 4 and two are forms 1 to 6.
-In 2018 there was a 44% drop out rate in secondary schools and signifcatly more girls in the schools than boys at 2,491 girls to 1,855 boys.
+In 2018 there was a 44% drop out rate in secondary schools and significantly more girls in the schools than boys at 2,491 girls to 1,855 boys.